Medical Training Program

 The MTP program is offered by the Center for Health Disparities and Molecular Medicine and aims to engage underrepresented medical students interested in integrating biomedical research in health disparities in the practice of medicine.

 The program is open to students during the summer after their first year in medical school.
-Students are compensated with a stipend during the program through funding by the National Center on Minority Health and Health Disparities (NCMHD) at the National Institute of Health (NIH).
+Students are compensated with a stipend during the program through funding by the National Institute on Minority Health and Health Disparities (NIMHD) at the National Institute of Health (NIH).

 More than 60 medical students have participated in Loma Linda University's MTP program in the past 13 years and have advanced to become physcians and research scientists leading the way in the examination of health disparities.

 Learn more about how the MTP can help increase your competitive advantage when applying for residency programs.